The wrong choice of words, ethical pitfalls, essential information leaks – all come down to political PR.

 2) Issue management

 Issue management is another prominent area of political PR.
 This involves how politicians and their parties define, prioritize, develop, and convey critical issues.
-PR managers watch over all these key areas by using various tools, such as position papers, platform statements, speeches, debates, and so on.
+PR managers watch over all these key areas using various tools, such as position papers, platform statements, speeches, debates, etc.

 3) Event management